singularopticsgroup/BCAA_tutorial/docs/Bessel_beam.md

 <p align="center">
   <img src="/BCAA_tutorial/assets/images/Bessel_beam_box.png">
 </p>
 To generate the Bessel beam, user has to specify two parameters: refractive index and axicon angle.
 Moreover user can add optical vortex by controling the topological charge \(m\).
 Thanks to that the perfect optical vortex will be obtained.
-Both parameters are crucial in Hermite-Gaussian equation [1]:
+All parameters can be found in Bessel beam equation [1]: